-- demonstrate a familiarity with the content of the four Gospels - demonstrate an awareness of the historical and cultural context in which the Christian movement emerged and in which the writings of the New Testament were produced

-- demonstrate that you recognize and are beginning to reflect on issues pertaining to the formative period of early Christianity, especially those having to do with unity/diversity and continuity/development - demonstrate an awareness of the importance of method in NT interpretation, and begin to develop an appropriate method of interpretation for yourself
+- demonstrate a familiarity with the content of the four Gospels - demonstrate an awareness of the historical and cultural context in which the Christian movement emerged and in which the writings of the New Testament were produced - demonstrate that you recognize and are beginning to reflect on issues pertaining to the formative period of early Christianity, especially those having to do with unity/diversity and continuity/development - demonstrate an awareness of the importance of method in NT interpretation, and begin to develop an appropriate method of interpretation for yourself

-COURSE OUTCOMES COURSE ELEMENT PROGRAM OUTCOMES By the end of this course, students This outcome will be achieved through these course elements: This course outcome corresponds to these aspects of Wycliffe's statements of outcomes (MTS, MDiv) (primary correspondence; secondary correspondence): • will have increased their familiarity with the content of the four Gospels; lectures 6, 10, 11, 12; analysis- reflection questions; online discussions A. General: 1.a-k MTS: 1.1 MDiv: 1.1-2, 4 • will have developed a greater awareness of the historical and cultural context in which the Christian movement emerged and in which the writings of the New Testament were produced;; lectures 2, 4, 5, 8; assignment 3; tutorials A. General: 1.a-k MTS: 1.1 MDiv: 1.1-2, 4 • will have developed a greater awareness of the historical and cultural context in which the Christian movement emerged and in which the writings of the New Testament were produced; lectures 2, 4, 5, 8; online discussions A. General: 1.a-k MTS: 1.1 MDiv: 1.1-2, 4 • will be able to recognize and reflect on issues pertaining to the formative period of early Christianity, especially those having to do with unity/diversity and continuity/development; lecture 3; analysis-reflection questions; online discussions A. General: 1.a-k MTS: 1.1 MDiv: 1.1-2, 4 • will have become aware of the importance of method in NT interpretation, and will have begun to develop an appropriate method of interpretation for themselves; lecture 3; analysis-reflection questions; online discussions A. General: 1.a-k MTS: 1.1 MDiv: 1.1-2, 4

-• will have an increased and more mature confidence in the NT as a source and ground for faith; course as a whole; homiletical reflection at the end of some lectures; online discussions A. General: 1.a-k MTS: 1.1 MDiv: 1.1-2, 4 Additional learning outcomes will be found at the beginning of the lecture notes for each week.
+COURSE OUTCOMES COURSE ELEMENT PROGRAM OUTCOMES By the end of this course, students This outcome will be achieved through these course elements: This course outcome corresponds to these aspects of Wycliffe's statements of outcomes (MTS, MDiv) (primary correspondence; secondary correspondence): • will have increased their familiarity with the content of the four Gospels lectures 6, 9,10,12; analysis- reflection questions; online discussions A. General: 1.a-k MTS: 1.1 MDiv: 1.1-2, 4 • will have developed a greater awareness of the historical and cultural context in which the Christian movement emerged and in which the writings of the New Testament were produced lectures 3, 4, 5, online discussions A. General: 1.a-k MTS: 1.1 MDiv: 1.1-2, 4 • will be able to recognize and reflect on issues pertaining to the formative period of early Christianity, especially those having to do with unity/diversity and continuity/development lectures 2,4,5; analysis-reflection questions; online discussions A. General: 1.a-k MTS: 1.1 MDiv: 1.1-2, 4 • will have become aware of the importance of method in NT interpretation, and will have begun to develop an appropriate method of interpretation for themselves Lectures 1,2,3; analysis- reflection questions; online discussions A. General: 1.a-k MTS: 1.1 MDiv: 1.1-2, 4 • will have an increased and more mature confidence in the NT as a source and ground for faith course as a whole; homiletical reflection at the end of some lectures; online discussions A. General: 1.a-k MTS: 1.1 MDiv: 1.1-2, 4 Additional learning outcomes will be found at the beginning of the lecture notes for each week.